rustacean-station/rustacean-station.org/_episodes/interviews/2023-11-17-gabor-szabo.md

 ## Timestamps

-- [@00:00] - Meet Gabor Szabo - creator of RustDiggar, a website with data collection about Rust crates.
-Exploring the idea behind RustDiggar and the background of the project
+- [@00:00] - What is Rust Digger, and why is it useful?
-- [@16:36] - Reasons behind crates without repository links.
-Discussing the case of the Fastly crate and its missing repository link.
+- [@16:36] - Handling crates without repository links (e.g., the Fastly crate)
-- [@22:27] - Crates without an owner.
-Exploring the reasoning associated with crates lacking an owner.
+- [@22:27] - Handling crates without an owner.
-- [@30:34] - Enhancing RustDiggar and addressing challenges.
-Exploring potential improvements for RustDiggar, including combating crate name squatting, addressing crate malware, managing crate dependencies, and more.
+- [@30:34] - What's next for Rust Digger, including name squatting, malware, and dependency management.
-- [@38:57] - Outlining the upcoming tasks and developments planned for RustDiggar in the coming months.
+- [@38:57] - What to expect in the coming months.

 ## Credits